edinburgh-napier/SET09102/notes/unit5_testing/frameworks.md

 Software testing frameworks are structured tools and environments designed to support, simplify, and automate the testing process for software applications.
-These frameworks provide a standard way to define, organize, execute, and report tests, making it easier for development teams to maintain high-quality code and ensure that applications meet functional and performance requirements.
-By using a testing framework, developers and testers can create efficient, reusable test cases and automate repetitive testing tasks, significantly reducing manual effort and minimizing human error.
+These frameworks provide a standard way to define, organise, execute, and report tests, making it easier for development teams to maintain high-quality code and ensure that applications meet functional and performance requirements.
+By using a testing framework, developers and testers can create efficient, reusable test cases and automate repetitive testing tasks, significantly reducing manual effort and minimising human error.

 Testing frameworks are essential for implementing different types of tests, such as unit, integration, end-to-end, and regression tests.
 They offer features like test case management,